theinformationretrievers/cosc345/report.md

 - Translator
 - Substitute

-We aim to keep each part of the backend isolated, in that it will send and recieve data through the controller abstraction layer
+We aim to keep each part of the backend isolated, in that it will send and receive data through the controller abstraction layer

 ### Controller